patching...

 As the church celebrates its fiftieth anniversary, it welcomes Rev. Hanna Rhee to the family.

-A South Korean immigrant and 2009 Master of Divinity recepient is the newest assistant pastor at St. Andrew United Methodist Church in Northeast Cobb.
+A South Korean immigrant and 2009 Master of Divinity recepient is the newest assistant pastor at in Northeast Cobb.

 Rev. Hanna Rhee was born in Seoul, South Korea and immigrated to the United States with her family when she was 15.
 She was raised in the Methodist faith, as her father served as a pastor both in South Korea and the United States.